Basics of Saas Marketing

 Step 3: Pay-Per-Click (PPC) Campaigns

-If you have budget to spare, PPC campaigns are the next best investment.
-I would recommend starting with Google Ads as I’ve seen it deliver the best ROI for SaaS startups (if done right).
+If you have a budget to spare, PPC campaigns are the next logical investment.
+I would recommend starting with Google Ads as I’ve seen it deliver the maximum ROI for SaaS startups (if done right).
 PPC allows for precise targeting based on consumer search behavior, offering a scalable yet hyper-targeted way to attract potential customers.
 If PPC seems daunting, hiring an expert can optimize your campaigns (or ask me for help, happy to talk you through it for free) although numerous tutorials exist on YouTube if you have the time.

 Step 4: Social Media

-Get Creative with It
+Get creative with it

 If you are looking for other ways to promote your SaaS here are some more strategies that I’ve seen work well: